-If you put up a fight while the cops are trying to take you in, you’ll likely get charged – at the very least – with Assault and/or Battery of a law enforcement officer.
-While threatening or physically attacking anyone can bring charges of Assault and Battery in Florida, there are special Assault and Battery charges if that person is a cop, firefighter or emergency medical technician.
+If you put up a fight while the cops are trying to take you in, you’ll likely get charged – at the very least – with Assault or Battery of law enforcement officers.
+While threatening or physically attacking anyone can bring charges of Assault and Battery in Florida, there are special Assault and Battery charges if that person is a cop, firefighter, or emergency medical technician.

-And when it comes to law-enforcement types, committing battery can be almost anything that can be seen as interfering with them doing their jobs.
+And when it comes to law-enforcement types, committing battery can be almost anything that can interfere with them doing their jobs.
 Even just intentionally touching an officer can bring battery charges, which are often brought in cases of Resisting Arrest.

 If the person you threatened or laid a hand on is wearing a badge, the charge of Assault goes from a second-degree misdemeanor to a first-degree misdemeanor with a sentence of up to a year in jail.
 Battery goes from being a first-degree misdemeanor to a third-degree felony, which can get you five years in prison and a $5,000 fine.